slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Fatherhood makes you a mentor independently of your will.
 Learn how to give advice.

+> *'My advice is my autobiography instead of slogans.
+People relate better like that.' -- James Altucher*

 > *'I don't tell my boys them how to live.
 I live fully and let them see.'*

-> *'If you get a C or lower, I’ll buy you a present.
-If you score higher than that, I won’t buy you anything, because you won’t need it.'*

-> *'My advice is my autobiography instead of slogans.
-People relate better like that.' -- James Altucher*

-> *'All my life I was taught how to deal with failure.
-My dad would ask us at the dinner table every night: «how did you fail today?»' -- Sara Blakely*

-> *'Your father is your first mentor.'*

 > *'He who can reach a child’s heart, can reach the world’s heart.' -- Rudyard Kipling*

+HINTS: to teach your kids.

+- generosity: «What did u do this week for somebody?»
+- responsability: «Bedtime at 8.30 and I turn off the light or 9 and you have the responsability to turn off the light?»
+- improvement: «Ask good questions today.
+In future you’ll be able to know anything you want, anytime you want.
+So the quality of the questions you learn to ask will be more important than memorized knowledge.»
+- autority: «Kid: why do i have to do this?
+You: I was a boy myself.
+I know what is that for you and why is important.»
+- money management and healthy habits: pay your son for each mile he rides his bike (with interest on what he decides not to spend).
+- fight perfectionism: «If you get a C or lower, I’ll buy you a present.
+If you score higher than that, I won’t buy you anything, because you won’t need it.»
+- deal with failure: «How did you fail today?»

 <!--
-educating kids
 convenience for you vs best thing for the kid. ipad example. you must provide interesting activities.

-to combat perfectionism

 You cannot give what you do not have, and the first step to truly serving others is to serve yourself.
 Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
 Then, and only then, will you be fully equipped and able to serve others to your fullest capacity.

-Pete and his wife pay their son for each mile he rides his bike (with interest on what he decides not to spend).
 -->

 HOWEVER... some people are not ready to have a mentor and accept your vision.
+And «givers» attract «takers».
+Don't let them drain you, you [don't owe them](#on-freedom) anything.

 > *'Do not teach a starving man to fish.'*

 > *'Never waste your time trying to explain who you are to people who are committed to misunderstanding you.' -- Dream Hampton*

-And «givers» attract «takers».
-Don't let them drain you, you [don't owe them](#on-freedom) anything.

 > *'You give people a hand, they rip your arm out.'*